annegentle/docs-how-to-contribute/docbook-to-rst/docbook-rst-conversion.rst

 Eliminate hard-coded chapter, table, and example numbering.
 Instead, provide implicit links to section titles.
 If sequential numbering is required, use automatic section numbering. http://docutils.sourceforge.net/docs/ref/rst/directives.html#automatic-section-numbering

 Call out first use of an unfamiliar term.
+(Use italics)

 Place links at end of section, organize by order of appearance.